 Brawl Stars is the most popular mobile game on YouTube

 Brawl Stars is Supercell’s first venture out of the strategy genre into the team-based, multiplayer world.
 To commemorate the new venture, Supercell hosted an eSports style tournament garnering vast media and influencer attention.
-Although as the nearly 2-year long soft launch dragged on, many critics began to recognize design shortcomings – leading to skepticism of its eventual release and subsequent YouTube coverage stagnating and in some months even declining.
+Although as the nearly 2-year long soft launch dragged on, many critics began to recognize design shortcomings – leading to the skepticism of its eventual release and subsequent YouTube coverage stagnating and in some months even declining.

 Fortunately, Supercell was able to combat the decreasing coverage of Brawl Stars by punctuating the soft launch with 3 different software updates as well as releases into new regions.
 Most notably, when the soft release was extended to Android users YouTube coverage increased by 40% in the first month after Android owners were able to join in on the fun.